-If these related phrases appear upon the same page, they may also help to provide a “context” for that page, helping the search engine know what the page is about.
+If these related phrases appear on the same page, they may also help provide a “context” for that page, helping the search engine know what the page is about.

-The context dictionary might maintain information identifying frequently co-occurring keyword phrases on the Web, and upon a page.
-The search engine may monitor web pages to identify keyword phrases frequently co-exist on the same pages.
+The context dictionary might maintain information frequently identifying co-occurring keyword phrases on the Web and upon a page.
+In addition, the search engine may monitor web pages to identify keyword phrases that frequently co-exist on the same pages.

 The search engine may look at advertisements and web pages on sites and determine that keyword phrases “interest rates” and “mortgage” frequently co-appear in advertisements and web pages.

 Similarly, the search engine may decide that the keyword phrases “patent” and “intellectual property” frequently co-appear on pages.
 Again, those frequently co-appearing keyword phrases may be recorded by the context dictionary.

 Co-Occurence and Human Editors

-The index of co-appearing keyword phrases in the context dictionary may be supplemented with information from a human editor, who identifies keyword phrases related to a given concept.
+The index of co-appearing keyword phrases in the context dictionary may supplement information from a human editor, who identifies keyword phrases related to a given concept.

 For example, a human editor may submit an index entry pair comprising the phrase and keyword “notebook computer, laptop,” indicating that the phrase “notebook computer” is associated with the keyword “laptop.”

 The “aboutness extractor” retrieves keyword phrases from the context dictionary associated with concepts from sites.
 The keyword phrases retrieved from the context dictionary are “related concepts” concerning the concepts on a site.

 The aboutness extractor will then look at sites to determine if related concepts in the context dictionary are present or absent and store that information.

 Using Frequency and Relatedness to Determine a Support Score for Phrases

-The aboutness extractor uses the frequency of concepts appearing on a page, as well as information about the presence or absence of related concepts associated with a given concept on a page, to calculate a support score for concepts on a page.
+The aboutness extractor uses the frequency of concepts appearing on a page and information about the presence or absence of related concepts associated with a given concept on a page to calculate a support score for concepts on a page.